KatharinaTheresia/MigLingDiv/README.md

 MigLingDiv provides a framework to analyze how migration shapes linguistic diversity.
 It computes **imported linguistic entropy**, summarizing the diversity of a country’s migration stock by weighting each origin country’s linguistic diversity according to its share of migrants.
 This measure is built on **bilateral migration stock data and country-level linguistic diversity**.

-The methodology is described in the paper [Language on the move: Migration and linguistic diversity]([preprint/MigLingDiv_preprint.pdf](https://zenodo.org/records/19254845)).

 The repository includes underlying data (with placeholders where required), the scripts used for computation, the resulting imported entropy outcomes, and the regression analyses.

+The methodology is described in detail in the paper [Language on the move: Migration and linguistic diversity]([preprint/MigLingDiv_preprint.pdf](https://zenodo.org/records/19254845)).

 ## 📁 Repository Structure